 Jane’s eyes, and mine, fill with tears when she tells me that everything they owned was then appropriated by the government… the houses, boats, the plots of land.
 I can only imagine the anguish and uncertainty of signing the document that stated all would be returned after the war, or so they were promised; law abiding citizens still trusted their government.
 And yet, that was only the beginning.

 Meanwhile, the BC Security Commission had prepared large exhibition buildings at Hastings Park for a temporary clearing site.
-With many given only 24 hours to pack, Itsuko was also given the order to take only what she could carry, a pair of suitcases, her two children, and join the thousands being herded into Hastings.
+With many given only twenty-four hours to pack, Itsuko was also given the order to take only what she could carry, a pair of suitcases, her two children, and join the thousands being herded into Hastings.
 Indeed, it had been a cattle and horse barn; the stench and filth still fresh in survivors memories all these years later.
 Lack of water or proper washroom facilities, poor food, the spread of disease, families separated… for any mother, the thought of young children in that environment is unimaginable.
 Without knowing their fate, confinement lasted for months.
-And on top of this they carried the burden of not knowing the conditions their husbands were facing, or even knowing whether they were alive.
+On top of this, they carried the burden of not knowing the conditions their husbands were facing, or even knowing whether they were alive.
 This was known as the First Uprooting.

 By September of 1942, the peak of those simultaneously interned at Hastings is almost 4000, though 8000 were processed in total.
 Meanwhile, the federal and provincial governments had deemed all Nikkei a national security threat and conjured an idea for all of those abandoned mining ghost towns in the Kootenay region of BC.
 Soon trains trundled the detainees to mountain towns like Kaslo, Slocan, Lemon Creek, New Denver, Greenwood, Sandon.
 Others were offered the option of back-breaking working on sugar beet farms in Alberta and Manitoba where they were permitted to keep their family intact.

-Itsuko and her two children were forcibly removed to a prison camp outside of Hope BC.
+Itsuko and her two children were forcibly removed to a prison camp outside of Hope, BC.
 Many women and children initially lived in tents while the shacks were hastily built – each 14 by 28 ft which two families shared.
 With her husband already exiled to a road camp, the young mother would find a way to survive the so-called Tashme camp.
 “The conditions were brutal,” Jane’s brother Edward is quoted as saying.
 He is the older brother in the photo and recalls his mother receiving a jar at regular intervals, filled with the paltry wages his father earned for building BC’s Highway 3.

 It is at this point in our conversation that I find myself truly at a loss for words and struggling to comprehend.
 I learn that with their bank accounts frozen by the government, the captive Nikkei were forced to pay for their own food, blankets, clothing and even for building supplies to make some semblance of comfort out of the shacks they had been forced to live in.

-“Even hardened criminals don’t have to pay for their own imprisonment,” I read time and time again from camp survivors.
+“Even hardened criminals don’t have to pay for their own imprisonment,” I will read time and time again from camp survivors.

 Like Itsuko, Nikkei women had no choice but to become the mainstay of their families.
 If they were fortunate, their meagre diet was supplemented by food items gleaned from other sources.
 “My mother never complained,” Edward is quoted as saying.
 “She was a capable woman.
 She sewed my pants, shirts, and knitted.”
 Itsuko, Jane and Edward were eventually moved from Tashme to the New Denver camp.

 I visited the New Denver camp where the Nikkei Internment Memorial Centre pays homage to the internees.
-Nestled in the soaring, soulful Selkirk mountains, the concentration camp comprised some 300 wood shacks built and occupied by the internees from 1942 to 1949.
+Nestled in the soaring, soulful Selkirk mountains, the concentration camp comprised some three-hundred wooden shacks built and occupied by the internees from 1942 to 1949.
 Having stood almost reverently in one of the family-shared shacks, I could envision only too well the harsh conditions and the years of suffering.
 There had been a school, a temple, sport teams, a Japanese garden, and an ofuro – a communal bathhouse.
 Yet the artefacts are haunting and telling.
 On display are items from home and of their life of freedom, mixed amongst the more practical and prosaic.
 As with other places of hardship I’ve visited, I am reminded of the deep resources a woman draws upon for the survival of her family.

 I ask Jane if she has visited the Nikkei Centre, or the Japanese Canadian Museum at the former Langham Hotel in Kaslo, another poignant site dedicated to ensuring that this episode of Canadian history is not forgotten.
-Approximately 1100 Canadians were imprisoned in the village of Kaslo of whom the museum points out that they ‘turned frustration and sorrow into new and honourable lives.’
+Approximately eleven-hundred Canadians were imprisoned in the village of Kaslo of whom the museum points out that they ‘turned frustration and sorrow into new and honourable lives.’

 “I won’t go,” she says emphatically.
 “I’m not introspective.
 I never look backwards.”